All Episodes

 When you don't get a border secure, blame yourself.

-When you still have Obamacare, which has gone up forty, five hundred dollars on average per family, and it goes up further, blame yourself.
+When you still have Obamacare, which has gone up $4,500 on average per family, and it goes up further, blame yourself.

-When's when one of these refugees that Hillary and Obama, unvetted or letting into the country, commits an act of terror and kills Americans, you can pat yourself on the back that you didn't have the wisdom to elect the president that was going to vet them or maybe not let them in.
+When one of these refugees that Hillary and Obama, unvetted, are letting into the country, commits an act of terror and kills Americans, you can pat yourself on the back that you didn't have the wisdom to elect the president that was going to vet them or maybe not let them in.

-You know, or some if another instance where an illegal immigrant commits a crime against Americans, you had the chance to fix that.
+You know, or somebody, if another instance where an illegal immigrant commits a crime against Americans, you had the chance to fix that.

 If we're not energy independent in four years, it's your problem.